 The emerald green shades were also added to the charm.
 Sitting in front of the Pangong Lake, we forgot all our worries.
 All our worldly thoughts went into oblivion.
 We could appreciate the beauty of nature to the fullest.

 As the sun began to set, the blue waters seem to fade into a dull colour.
 The night was equally charming.
 The vast sky was dotted with numerous stars and the dim lights at the campsites looked amazing.
-A campfire beside the beautiful lake and under the starry sky with travelers with their various stories completed our day.
+A campfire beside the beautiful lake and under the starry sky with travellers with their various stories completed our day.

 Pangong Tso is located about 170 Km from Leh town of Ladakh district.